- About Us

 These tax credits will increase from 35% of premiums (what the employer pays to cover each employee) to 50% for for-profit employers and from 25% of premiums to 35% of premiums for non-profit employers in 2014.

 Families USA estimates that the 151,000 Pennsylvania small businesses eligible for these new tax credits employ 654,689 Pennsylvanians.
 These new tax credits will also be a boon to Pennsylvania's economy overall, with estimates showing that between 11,400-18,300 PA jobs can be created by reducing the burden of health care costs on small employers.

 Small businesses will also enjoy greater bargaining power in 2014, when they will be newly-able to purchase coverage through the Health Insurance Marketplace.

 This new marketplace (sometimes called an "exchange") makes several key improvements on our current health care marketplace to increase competition, broaden the risk pool by including healthier people, and make sure that plans offer high value coverage at affordable prices.

 Insurers will compete -- on a level playing field -- for your business, based on price and quality.

-You will have a new way to offer your employees choices among health plans, giving you the clout that big businesses benefit from when purchasing insurance.
+You will have a new way to offer your employees choices among health plans, giving you the clout that large businesses benefit from when purchasing insurance.

-You can enjoy easily accessible, accurate, unbiased information (with easy-to-understand descriptions of covered benefits, cost-sharing, and satisfaction ratings) to help you choose a plan that's right for your family and/or your employees.
+You can enjoy easily accessible, accurate, unbiased information (with easy-to-understand descriptions of covered benefits, cost-sharing, and satisfaction ratings) to help you choose a plan that's right for your business.